shiffman/shiffman.net/p5/kinect/index.md

 ## I’m ready to get started right now

-The new updated version of the library is in progress.
-Until it is available via the Processing contributions manager, you'll need to [get it here](https://github.com/shiffman/OpenKinect-for-Processing/releases) and install the library manually.

-<s>The easiest way to install the library is with the contributions manager *Sketch → Import Libraries → Add library* and search for "Kinect".
+The easiest way to install the library is with the [Processing Contributions Manager](https://processing.org/reference/environment/#Extensions) *Sketch → Import Libraries → Add library* and search for "Kinect".
 A button will appear labeled "install".
 If you want to install it manually download [the most recent release](https://github.com/shiffman/OpenKinect-for-Processing/releases) and extract it in the libraries folder.
-Restart Processing, open up one of the examples in the examples folder and you are good to go!</s>
+Restart Processing, open up one of the examples in the examples folder and you are good to go!

 ## What is Processing?